-Would you like to set some form fields to hide or display when specific conditions are met?
-With smart conditional logic in WPForms, you can customize forms by setting fields to show or hide fields depending on a user’s selections.
-AND/OR logic will allow you to take this a step further and create multiple conditions.
+Would you like to hide or display some form fields unless specific conditions are met?
+With smart conditional logic in WPForms, you can determine each field’s visibility based on users’ selections or input.
+AND–OR logic lets you take this a step further by creating multiple conditions.

 Note: For a beginner’s guide to conditional logic, be sure to check out our introductory tutorial.

 In the form builder, click on any field in the preview area to open its Field Options panel.
 Then click on the Smart Logic tab.